cloudcreativity/ddd-modules/docs/guide/index.md

 This package emerged out of the journey from a monolith to a modular monolith.
 It provided a toolset to write each bounded context as its own module within the monolith, while also guaranteeing that each module was loosely coupled and highly encapsulated.

-This guarantee is needed to ensure modules can be extracted to microservices as needed in the future.
+This guarantee ensures modules can be extracted to microservices as needed in the future. :tada: